sorentwo/soren-website/_posts/2021-05-18-using-oban-to-license-oban.md

 #### Smart Engine

-Pro's `SmartEngine` introduced oft-requested global concurrency and rate limiting, which are built on lightweight locks and required multiple nodes to exercise queue producer interaction.
+Pro's [SmartEngine][se] introduced oft-requested global concurrency and rate limiting, which are built on lightweight locks and required multiple nodes to exercise queue producer interaction.
 The public demo uses rate-limiting and global limiting for a couple of queues: